bgdawes/dotfiles/linux_documentation/linux_notes.md

 TRIMUI_IP_ADDRESS: 192.168.86.25

+The trimui IP address changed randomly to: 192.168.86.28

+So I set a static IP for KNULLI to: 192.168.86.28

-Power on the Trimui, let it sit, enter this into thunar after clicking on `Network`: `smb://knulli` or `smb://192.168.86.25`.
+Power on the Trimui, let it sit, enter this into thunar after clicking on `Network`: `smb://knulli`.
 Navigate into the share folder, then locate the roms folder, and then you can add roms.
 Note: I had to install `gvfs-smb` to get this to work.
 Also - make sure to turn off 'suspend' on the trimui power saver.

 --